Mirror Dance: Plot summary

-Mark, Miles Vorkosigan's clone, masquerades as him and dupes his mercenary force, the Dendarii, into undertaking a mission to free about 50 clones on Jackson's Whole, an anything-goes freebooters' planet where Mark was created and raised.
+Mark, Miles Vorkosigan's clone, masquerades as him and hijacks a part of his mercenary force, the Dendarii, to try to free about 50 clones on Jackson's Whole, an anything-goes freebooters' planet where Mark was created and raised.
 These teenage clones are scheduled to have their brains replaced by those of their wealthy, aged progenitors.
 When Miles finds out, he attempts to rescue his troops and his brother from the mess Mark has made, but is killed by a needle grenade.
 He is frozen in a cryonic chamber on the spot, but the medic in charge becomes separated from the rest of the men while retreating under fire.
 The medic uses an automated shipping system to send the chamber to safety, but is killed before he can tell anyone what he did and where he sent it.

 The Dendarii flee the debacle and take Mark to Miles' parents on Barrayar.
-Cordelia accepts him as another son and has him acknowledged legally as a member of the family.
-After a while, Mark becomes frustrated by Barrayaran Imperial Security's lack of progress; he is convinced that Miles is still on Jackson's Whole, and decides to go there himself.
+Cordelia accepts him as a son and has him acknowledged legally as a member of the family.
+After a while, Mark becomes frustrated by Barrayaran Imperial Security's lack of progress; he is convinced that Miles is still on Jackson's Whole and decides to search there himself.
 Cordelia helps by buying him a starship.
 He invites some of the Dendarii along, including Captain Quinn, Miles' second-in-command and lover.